memoryleak47/slotted-egraphs-artifact/README.md

 * `not_supPrime`: This call to `egg` produces an explanation with over 4000 steps, which exceeds the explanation length limit.
 The `egg` tactic employs an "explanation length limit", to abort invocations which produce explanations which are too long to process in a reasonable amount of time.
 To (try to) process such explanations anyway, increase the explanation length limit with `set_option egg.explLengthLimit <num>`.
 Note that this may cause the tactic to take multiple minutes to complete.
 * `not_supIrred`: This call to `egg` highlights e-graph explosion, which means that this invocation always times out.
 In this test case, we set the timout to `1000000000000000000` to show that equality saturation does not complete in any sensible amount of time.
 Running this tactic invocation for several hours leads to memory overflow.
 In comparison, this same theorem is proven with the *slotted* backend in less than 1 second.
 To inspect intermediate results, reduce the time limit to a value like 10 (seconds) by adjusting the value passed to the `egg.timeLimit` option.
 Note how quickly the number of e-nodes and -classes grows (by hovering over the tactic call and inspecting the info message).

-To view the explanations/proofs discovered by a given tactic invocation, start by enabling the `egg.explanation{.steps}` options on lines 38 and 39.
+To view the explanations/proofs discovered by a given tactic invocation, start by enabling the tracing options on lines 38 and 39.
 Then, place the cursor on the line of the `egg` tactic invocation and open the *Infoview*.
 The "Explanation" item shows the raw explanation string as returned by the backend.
 The "Explanation Steps" item shows the explanation in a more readable form, as pretty-printed Lean expressions.